Wanderings and Wanderings

-A poet lives in a perpetual state of wonder and wander.
-S/he is a nomad yearning to package a thought or feeling or event in verse, to save it, to relive it, to share it.
-We are really just word photographers.
-Some say word painters.
+Poets live in a perpetual state of wonder and wander.
+They are nomads yearning to package a thought or feeling or event in verse, to save it, to relive it, to share it.

 The title of this blog comes from Willa Cather’s novel, My Antoniá.
 On page 183 she describes a farm plow on a hill during the sunset: